Call Guardian

 Guardian Protection Video Streaming Recorder and Outdoor Camera

-Live Video Streaming — The company offers an indoor and outdoor security camera, which you can access with remote live streaming using a mobile device or PC.
-Pair these cameras with Guardian’s Video Streaming Recorder, and you can access 24-7 recordings online or via the app.
+Live Video Streaming — The company offers an indoor and outdoor security cameras, which you can access with remote live streaming using a mobile device or PC.
+Pair these cameras with Guardian’s Video Streaming Recorder or onboard cloud recording, and you can access 24-7 recordings online or via the app.
 This feature lets you keep a finger on the pulse of your home security system.
 It’s nice, but you can expect it from most brands these days.

 Pro Tip: No matter which company you choose, you should look for fast response times ranging between 20 to 30 seconds or faster.
 Alder Security has one of the fastest response times we’ve seen at 3.4 seconds on average!